 We also provide guidance on what may be required in addition to notarisation, so that documents are considered legal, when they reach their overseas destination.
 This additional process is called legalisation.

 Our work concerning legalisation involves, identifying potential requirements of the jurisdiction to which you are sending your documents and making you aware of this.
 We have experience in dealing with many different types of documents going to various countries and we are happy to guide you as to the usual norms for any specific territory.

-We also arrange legalisation whether it be Apostilles from the Legalisation Office of the UK Foreign & Commonwealth Office and legalisation of documents with any overseas Consulate in London.
+We also arrange legalisation for our clients, whether it be Apostilles from the Legalisation Office of the UK Foreign & Commonwealth Office and legalisation of documents with any overseas Consulate in London.